 Frequently Asked Questions about Saudi Arabia

 As an expat moving to Saudi Arabia you most likely will settle in the city that your job designates.
 Once here, it is recommended to live in one of the many expat compounds.
 These are closed and secure communities that provide expats with a number of on-site amenities and a sturdy sense of camaraderie among like-minded individuals.
 They tend to have long waiting lists, however, so it is best to have your sponsor/employer organise for you.
-They do tend to run on the expensive side, but housing in Saudi Arabia is the expats highest expense.

 Do I need visas to both enter and exit Saudi Arabia?